 Charitable remainder trusts are classified as permanently restricted net assets if, upon termination of the trust, the donor permanently restricts the remaining trust assets.
-If the remainder is temporarily restricted or unrestricted by the donor, the charitable remainder trust assets are recorded as temporarily restricted net assets.
+If the remainder is not permanently restricted by the donor, the charitable remainder trust assets are recorded as temporarily restricted net assets.